Leading Heat Exchanger Manufacturers

 How It Works

-These plates and walls are commonly made from stainless steel, due to the metal’s high durability and its ability to act as a conductor while enduring high pressures and extreme temperatures.
-On one side of the barrier, a heated substance transfers its heat to the cooler solution on the other side, which temporarily creates thermal stress inside the wall or tube.
+These plates and walls are typically crafted from stainless steel, a material renowned for its remarkable durability and conductive properties, making it capable of withstanding intense pressures and extreme temperatures.
+On one side of the barrier, a heated substance imparts its warmth to the cooler solution on the other side, generating temporary thermal stress within the wall or tube.

 Types